 - 2 tablespoons lemon juice

-Heat the olive oil in a large pot over medium high heat.
-Cook the shallots for around 7 minutes, stirring occasionally, until they being to brown.
+- Heat the oil in a large pot over medium high heat.
+Cook the shallots for around 5 minutes, stirring occasionally, until they being to brown.
 Add the garlic and cook for another minute or two.

-Add the kale, broth to the pot and stir.
+- Add the kale and stock to the pot and stir.
 Sauté until the kale has begun to wilt.
 Let cook for about 5minutes until most of the liquid has absorbed.